nebari-dev/nebari/docs/source/dev_guide/minikube.md

 It's possible to run QHub on Minikube, and this can allow quicker feedback loops for development, as well as being less expensive than running cloud Kubernetes clusters.

 Local testing is a great way to test the components of QHub.
-It's important to highlight that while It's possible to test most of QHub with this version, components that are Cloud provisioned such as VPCs, managed Kubernetes cluster and managed container registries can't be locally tested, due to their Cloud dependencies.
+It's important to highlight that while it's possible to test most of QHub with this version, components that are Cloud provisioned such as VPCs, managed Kubernetes cluster and managed container registries can't be locally tested, due to their Cloud dependencies.

 ## Compatibility